MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-unrealized-vat.md

 ms.reviewer: bholtorf
 ---

-# <a name="set-up-unrealized-vat-for-cash-based-accounting"></a>Set Up Unrealised GST for Cash-Based Accounting
+# Set Up Unrealised GST for Cash-Based Accounting

 If you are using cash-based accounting methods, you can set up [!INCLUDE[prod_short](includes/prod_short.md)] to handle unrealised GST.

-## <a name="to-use-general-ledger-accounts-for-unrealized-vat"></a>To use general ledger accounts for unrealised GST
+## To use general ledger accounts for unrealised GST

 You can choose to have GST amounts calculated and posted to a temporary general ledger account when an invoice is posted, and then posted to the correct general ledger account and included in GST statements when the actual payment of the invoice is posted.
 Before you can do this, you must complete the [GST posting setup](finance-setup-vat.md).